-Art and culinary artistry collide
+Art and culinary artistry collide at Broomhill

 Broomhill Estate has long been loved for its sculpture gardens and art installations, but it recently relaunched its restaurant with a culinary offering that’s as carefully curated as the visual feast surrounding diners.

 The new concept, called Canvas, features evolving menus that give a snapshot of the best produce available at any given moment in the season (the first menu celebrated British summertime – think fresh berries and barbecues).
 Menus sit alongside changing exhibitions, taking guests on a uniquely aesthetic restaurant experience.